materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## Including your own software

 In a first step, the own software should be made available.
-In our case, we host SimPARTIX on Gitlab and use Git as version control system.
-Using the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) commands, we added our software to the folder.
+In our case, we host SimPARTIX on GitLab and use Git as version control system.
+Using the git submodule commands, we added our software to the folder.
 This procedure allows us to keep the own software up to date easily as frequent changes in the source code are expected in order to implement new routines for the communication in MarketPlace.

 The result of this procedure are